jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab2.rst

 ---------------------------------------

 In our lab today, an Ubuntu Server in the UDF environment will simulate the backend.
-The AWS front end is already deployed along with an XC Node to extend the Customer Edge in the cloud.
+The AWS frontend workload is already deployed along with an XC Node to extend the Customer Edge in the AWS cloud.

+..
+NOTE:: The Data Center backend has a pre-exsiting route to 10.0.3.0/24 and it points to the inside interface of the Data Center XC Node.

 .. image:: ../images/netconnlab.png